Venture into the unknown. You’re different. You have a genuine interest in providing a healthier lifestyle for your dog.

 Don’t feel compelled to take a side.
 Go with an option that makes the most sense to you: logically and financially.

 Unfortunately, these two varieties divide the raw dog food world.
-And make some people super angry (you should see some of the comments I receive).

 And it’s sad.